 Such advowsons formed part of the manors or land bought and sold by the Duchy of Lancaster over the centuries.
 Many manors were sold by monarchs, such as Charles I during the Civil War, to raise money but sometimes advowsons were retained.

-The advowsons which remain with Her Majesty as Duke of Lancaster today are located in the Northern, middle and Eastern parts of the country.
+The advowsons which remain with His Majesty as Duke of Lancaster today are located in the Northern, middle and Eastern parts of the country.
 Most of the advowsons are no longer attached to land within the Duchy of Lancaster estates.
 Only the living at Tutbury in Staffordshire adjoins a Duchy estate owned today.
 Curiously, there are no Duchy church livings in the County Palatine.

 For information on England’s churches provided by the Churches Conservation www.visitchurches.org.uk